8000 Support Services

 8125 ACCIDENT REPORTS

-The Superintendent of Schools shall establish procedures for the timely and accurate reporting of all injuries and/or accidents occurring on school property or involving school students and staff off school premises if involved in authorized school activities.
+The Superintendent shall establish procedures for the timely and accurate reporting of all injuries and/or accidents occurring on school property or involving school students and staff off school premises if involved in authorized school activities.

 Adopted March 13, 1989